evanx/chronica/README.md

 This is a Node "rewrite" of my abandoned Java <a href="https://github.com/evanx/chronic">Chronic</a> project.

-It is a design and work in progress, as a side-project, to build a microservice-based solution for monitoring servers and services.
+It's a design/work in progress, as a side-project, to build a microservice-based solution for monitoring servers and services.

 ### Background: Chronic